The Farm: Then and Now

 To be honest, we never thought we would be living this life.
 This beautiful life chose us and we answered the call to do our best to learn homesteading techniques through trial, lots of errors and a whole lot of sweat along the way.
 Now we can't imagine doing anything else with our lives other than digging in the dirt and tending to our many farm critters including rabbits, chickens, cats, hogs and dogs.

-Life is about relationships and about meaningful connection.
+Life is about relationships and meaningful connection.
 Our village here in Earlysville has opened it's arms to us and we embrace them back fully.
 Our world today is in fast-forward but the Hammer family is doing what we can to slow our own pace of living down so we can take the time to love one another thoughtfully, help our neighbors genuinely, and live as much as we can off the land around us.

 Thank you for visiting our website; now, come for a real visit on the farm!